-The mis-alignment of the magnets are one of the main source of the systematic error of the experiment.
-The 0 and 90 degree beamline were aligned with laser beam, while the 45 degree beamline was placed without any reference laser.
-Thereby, the mis-alignment are most likely to occur at the 45 degree beamline and estimated to be 5 mm.
-To study the effect of mis-alignments from different sources, the elements were shifted as shown in Table 4.7 and the measured positron to electron ratios were given as well.
-Among the different sources, the systematics created by the mis-alignment of the D1 has the largest impact.
+misalignment are most likely to occur at the 45 degree beamline and estimated to be 5 mm.
+To study the effect of misalignments from different sources, the elements were shifted as shown in Table 4.7.
+The measured positron to electron ratios were given as well.
+Among the different sources, the systematics created by the misalignment of the D1 has the largest impact.